 • Complex proxy solicitation campaigns for BlackRock, Aberdeen, Invesco, Putnam and more

-Chris is a member of the Society of Corporate Secretaries and Governance Professionals.
+Chris is a member of the Society for Corporate Governance.

 Chris received a bachelor’s degree in political science from Colgate University and holds Series 7, 24 and 63 licenses.